 As the world tries to deal with COVID-19, we see citizens, governments and businesses impacted in ways that was hard to imagine a few months ago.
-Enforced social distancing, unprecedented fiscal/monetary stimulus from governments, drastic fall in energy prices, mass adoption of digital tools, rapid transition from physical to digital interactions… there is no doubt the world will be a different place for businesses going forward.
+Enforced social distancing, rapid increase in the use and demand for bulk hand sanitiser in Adelaide, unprecedented fiscal/monetary stimulus from governments, drastic fall in energy prices, mass adoption of digital tools, rapid transition from physical to digital interactions… there is no doubt the world will be a different place for businesses going forward.

 Like other institutions, banks will have to rapidly adjust to this new “normal” while living up to the expectations of responsibly helping their customers, and businesses drive the economic rebound that is so desperately needed.
 While the Financial crisis has strengthened banks’ ability to withstand such shocks, this crisis will stretch the limits of their resilience.